-Beautiful beaches, UNESCO World Heritage sites and breathtaking views vie for attention with near constant traffic gridlock, high levels of noise pollution and huge concrete monstrosities.
+Beautiful beaches, UNESCO World Heritage sites, and breathtaking views vie for attention with near-constant traffic gridlock, high levels of noise pollution, and huge concrete monstrosities.
 Welcome to Malta.

 The islands are situated in the heart of the Mediterranean, 90 minutes by boat from Sicily.
 In centuries past, their location gave them strategic military importance, leading to a slew of conquests by other civilizations.

-The Phoenicians, Romans, Arabs, Normans, Spanish, Knights of St John, French and, most recently, Britain all ruled Malta at various times, and independence arrived barely 50 years ago.
+The Phoenicians, Romans, Arabs, Normans, Spanish, Knights of St John, French, and, most recently, Britain all ruled Malta at various times, and independence arrived barely 50 years ago.

 Maltese culture is heavily influenced by past rulers, but it’s also rich and distinctive.
-The Maltese people even have their own language: a cross between Arabic grammar, a Latin alphabet and vocabulary of French, Italian and English origin.
+The Maltese people even have their own language: a cross between Arabic grammar, a Latin alphabet, and vocabulary of French, Italian, and English origin.

 The unique Maltese identity even extends to the mobile phone market, where two out of the three main carriers are home-grown.
-Buying a SIM card in Malta is a breeze for travellers, but you might be surprised at the pricing.
+Buying a SIM card in Malta is a breeze for travelers, but you might be surprised at the pricing.

 Mobile phone costs aren’t as high as they used to be, but they’re still fairly expensive compared to other countries.